flupe/twitter-archive-viewer/README.md

 A web app to view your own twitter archive in the browser.
 Still WIP.

+## Features

+Currently, this web app allows you to read all your past conversations in full, starting from the very beginning.

+Supported content:
+- Images
+- Stickers
+- Videos

+Unsupported:
+- Gif reactions
+- Linked tweets

 ## Instructions

 The first step is to clone this repository on your computer.